-Asset Category 2010 2009
+Debt securities Hedge funds 2011 2010

-Equity securities 4% 14%
+Equity securities 6% 4%

-Debt securities 45% 39%
+Debt securities 84% 45%

-Hedge funds 47% 45%
+Hedge funds 2% 47%

-Cash 4% 2%
+Cash 8% 4%

 Accounting guidance establishes a fair value hierarchy that prioritizes the inputs used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted market prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).
 The three levels of the fair value hierarchy defined by accounting guidance are as follows: